 Another issue is the use of skinny labels.
 Skinny labeling refers to the practice of generic and biosimilar products seeking approval with labels that do not include all the indications of the reference product.
-Labels that do not include all uses and patient populations that are included on the reference product label.
+In other words, these labels do not include all uses and patient populations included on the reference product label.89